Jan Žambůrek: Viborg

 On 12 January 2022, Žambůrek signed a 3 1/2-year contract with Danish Superliga club Viborg for an undisclosed fee.
 The move reunited him with his former Brentford B head coach Lars Friis.
 He ended the 2021–22 season with 14 appearances and was a member of the squad which qualified for the 2022–23 Europa Conference League second qualifying round via a playoff. Žambůrek made 28 appearances and scored one goal during a 2022–23 season in which the club missed out on European qualification, following defeat in the playoff.

 After seeing his playing time reduced due to an influx of new midfield signings, Žambůrek joined Czech First League club Slovan Liberec on loan until the end of the 2023–24 season on 1 September 2023.
 He made 26 appearances and scored two goals during a season which culminated in defeat in the division's Europa Conference League play-offs. Žambůrek transferred away from Viborg in July 2024.

 Heracles Almelo

 On 3 July 2024, Žambůrek moved to the Netherlands to sign a four-year contract with Eredivisie club Heracles Almelo for an undisclosed fee.
-Following surgery on a knee injury, he joined the matchday squad on 6 October 2024 and made 24 appearances during the remainder of the 2024–25 season.
+Following surgery on a knee injury, he joined the matchday squad on 6 October 2024 and made 24 appearances during the remainder of the 2024–25 season. Žambůrek made 29 appearances during the 2025–26 season, in which the club was relegated to the Eerste Divisie. Žambůrek transferred out of the club in July 2026 and ended his two seasons at the Asito Stadion on 53 appearances.

+ADO Den Haag

+On 14 July 2026, Žambůrek transferred to Eredivisie club ADO Den Haag and signed a four-year contract for an undisclosed fee.